 There are two ways of opening new labels.
-You can open each additional document in a separate instance (window) of Designer.
+You can open each additional document in a separate instance (window) of Desktop designer.
 An alternative way is to open documents within the already opened instance.
-To select the way that suits you better, go to File > Options >
+To select the way that suits you better, go to File > Options > Designer.